 Where can the MakerBot Replicator 2 Desktop 3D Printer be purchased?

 When people see desktop 3D printing in action, they immediately get it and are fascinated by it.
 Seeing is believing!
-Located at 298 Mulberry Street in the NoHo district of Manhattan, the MakerBot Store offers people the chance to learn about desktop 3D printing, get demonstrations, and buy all kinds of cool consumer products made on MakerBot Replicator 2 Desktop 3D Printers.
+The MakerBot Stores offer people the chance to learn about desktop 3D printing, get demonstrations, and buy cool, unique gifts made on MakerBot Replicator 2 Desktop 3D Printers.

 What is Thingiverse?